NYUSHCS/UniGLM/README.md

 Use run_Mix.sh to train your own model.
 Datasets and folder names can be changed.

 ### Embedding Generation
-Use run_emb.sh and run_emb_transfer.sh to generation embeddings.
+Use run_emb.sh and run_emb_transfer.sh to generate embeddings.

 ### GNNs Evaluation
 Use run_GNN.sh to run evaluations on different GNNs.